madprops/blog/rofi_dev.md

 Here's how launching applications can look like:
 ![](https://i.imgur.com/9rcbhil.jpg)

+To run that I use the following command:

+`rofi -modi drun -show drun -show-icons -width 22 -no-click-to-exit`

+## Using Information

+Rofi presents information as columns of text.

 Filtering is built-in and usable in different modes.

-## Using Information
+Items can be selected with Enter.

 To generate the items you pass linebreak-separated lines: